AImeetsAG/Book-Recommender--Matrix-Factorization-with-ASGD/README.md

-#Books Recommendation System using Collaborative Filtering
+# Books Recommendation System using Collaborative Filtering
-Abhinav Chand, Quynh Do and Bijan GURUNG
+Abhinav Chand, Bijan GURUNG, Quynh Do

-1. Background
+# 1. Background
 Recommendation system started to gain traction after online shopping or e-commerce took the center stage in marketing and a huge dataset started to become available in this field.
 Recommendation system relies on content-based filtering, collaborative filtering or the